Darrington, Washington: Early 20th century

 Darrington's residents resisted the county government's dry plan to prohibit the sale of alcohol and close the town's saloons.
 They circulated a petition to incorporate Darrington as a fourth-class city in order to continue alcohol sales, but the attempt was thwarted after protests by U.S. Lumber and several civic leaders.
 On July 5, 1910, the town voted 46–35 in favor of remaining a "wet" settlement, but the countywide plebiscite the same day passed in favor of prohibition.

 The town grew substantially in the early 1920s, with new sawmills attracting more residents and businesses.
 The wagon road along the North Fork Stillaguamish River (now part of State Route 530) was improved.
 A local improvement club established a fire department, a municipal water supply, and electrical service.
 Standard Oil built an auxiliary gas station in 1922 to serve the area, and a stagecoach service started at the same time.
-Darrington's gained its first movie theater in 1923, a high school in 1925, and a purpose-built jail that replaced a disused boxcar.
+Darrington gained its first movie theater in 1923, a high school in 1925, and a purpose-built jail that replaced a disused boxcar.

 Falling lumber prices during the Great Depression led several small sawmills in the Darrington area to suspend operations for a full year and laying off most of the town's workforce in late 1930.
 The town suffered outbreaks of scarlet fever and smallpox in 1931, followed by winter storms that damaged bridges and roads in the Sauk valley.
 The Civilian Conservation Corps (CCC) work program established Camp Darrington on May 20, 1933, to provide employment for up to 200 men from northern Snohomish County.
 The townspeople established a local cooperative association in 1935 to create jobs, including 33 at an independent sawmill, and provide services at a shared cost.

 Camp Darrington was primarily used to fight wildfires and develop infrastructure in the Darrington district of the Mount Baker National Forest, including roads, trails, and a series of fire lookout towers atop nearby mountains.
 Among its projects was the Mountain Loop Highway, which provided connections between ranger stations in Darrington and Granite Falls and also opened up the Cascades backcountry to logging and recreation.
 The camp employed the first wave of Appalachian emigrants from North Carolina, who would eventually form a majority of the town's population.
 Camp Darrington workers also assisted in the creation of two winter sports areas that were equipped with ski runs, toboggan trails, and a ski jump.
 The Works Progress Administration, another federal jobs program, provided funds to replace the town's overcrowded high school in 1936.